-Since 2012, Karlsruhe Institute of Technology (KIT) has installed an automatic simultaneous lecture translator to translate lectures for foreign students.
-Lectures at KIT are mainly presented in German, a problem for many students from other countries that was first addressed by the scientific team of Professor Alex Waibel several years ago.
-In 2005, the team made its first attempt with a system that simultaneously translated lectures into French, English, or Spanish.
+Since 2012, Karlsruhe Institute of Technology (KIT) has installed an automatic simultaneous lecture translator to translate lectures for foreign students and for hearing-impaired students.
+This service was first addressed by the scientific team of Professor Alex Waibel.

 For more information see our brief introductory video on our Lecture Translator